helenclx/helenchong.dev/src/statements/colophon.md

 * Source code available on [GitHub](https://github.com/helenclx/helenclx.github.io)

 ## Host and Domain
-* Deployed to GitHub Pages
+* Deployed to GitHub Pages from the site's GitHub repository
 * The domain name, `{{ sitemeta.siteDomain }}`, was purchased from, registered on, and is managed by [Porkbun](https://porkbun.com/)

 ## Plugins